 For each person, spirituality means something different and we can change our definition of it throughout our lives to adapt it to our experiences and relationships.
-Some view spirituality in terms of participating in organized religion by attending a church, synagogue or mosque.
-Others take a more personal approach with private prayer, yoga or meditation.
+Some view spirituality in terms of participating in organized religion by attending a church, synagogue, or mosque.
+Others take a more personal approach with private prayer, yoga, or meditation.
 It has been shown that even skeptics of religion feel that there is something greater than the concrete world in which we live.
 In this sense, spirituality is a universal human experience that affects all of us.

-In numerous studies that have been completed, it has been proven that those who are more spiritual usually have lower blood pressure, less stress (even when dealing with a difficult situation) and less depression which leads to overall better health, more positive feelings, increased coping mechanisms when dealing with being sick/stressed and better psychological well-being than those who aren’t as spiritual.
+In numerous studies, it has been proven that those who are more spiritual usually have lower blood pressure, less stress (even when dealing with a difficult situation), and less depression which leads to overall better health, more positive feelings, increased coping mechanisms when dealing with being sick/stressed and better psychological well-being than those who aren’t as spiritual.
 Spiritual beliefs have been found to produce more feelings of hope and this has been linked to positive physiological changes.

 Another reason is that some people who are spiritual decide not to have treatments because they are putting themselves in the hands of the deity that they believe in.
-This causes others, who may not believe in this viewpoint, to see it as a negative impact on the sick person’s health.
-However, the person is usually at peace with the decision and their emotional state is often a positive one.
-These are proven to provide comfort and encourage healing.
+This causes others, who may not believe in this viewpoint, to see it as having a negative impact on the sick person’s health.
+However, the person is usually at peace with the decision and their emotional state is often a positive one, which is proven to provide comfort and encourage healing.

-While we may not be able to answer exactly how spirituality has such a positive influence over health, it should be addressed and respected.
+While we may not be able to answer exactly how spirituality has such a positive influence on health, it should be addressed and respected.
 For healthcare professionals, it is important to remember that we don’t need to personally accept or share the beliefs of patients nor impose our own personal beliefs on them, but we should definitely respect and address them.